Nithish-Asm2Py/Core_python_projects/README.md

 📄 Description: Extracts name, email, phone number, key skills, and section headers from resume files.
 🧰 Modules Used: re

+6. 📂 Project Name: log_level_separator
+📄 Description: Reads a log file line-by-line using a generator, parses log entries with regex, and separates them into files by log level (INFO, WARNING, ERROR, etc.) using multithreading.
+🧰 Modules Used: re, threading, time, built-in

 ## 🔍 Why Only Core Python?